Metlifecare results: More sales at higher prices pushes profit up 28%

 • NZ's first golf course retirement village under construction: $180m project by Metlifecare

 Chief executive Glen Sowry said the re-phasing of the development programme was now complete, with planning and construction activity now re-established.

 "In mid-2019, facing increasing construction cost pressures, we deemed it prudent to slow the programme down for a short period while putting in place initiatives targeting future construction cost improvements."

-The programme returned to full strength last October 2019, and construction at our new village developments: Gulf Rise, Orion Point, Edgewater, Pohutukawa Landing and Fairway Gardens, he said.
+The programme returned to full strength last October 2019, and construction at new village developments: Gulf Rise, Orion Point, Edgewater, Pohutukawa Landing and Fairway Gardens, he said.

 The company was now on track to deliver around 220 new homes and beds in the 2021 financial year.

-"We are encouraged by the level of interest our new villages are receiving, with enquiries for Pohutukawa Landing (Beachlands) and Fairway Gardens (Botany) especially strong.
+"We are encouraged by the level of interest our new villages are receiving, with inquiries for Pohutukawa Landing [Beachlands] and Fairway Gardens [Botany] especially strong.
 This is a testament to the quality living environments we are creating, our unique emphasis on the design and placemaking of villages and their connectivity with their local communities, all of which are core to our design principles," Sowry said.

 Metlifecare's board signed a scheme implementation agreement with the private equity fund manager and recommended shareholders accept the offer valuing the retirement village operator at $1.49b.